awhitney42/YumYumDonut/README.md

-# YumYumDonut
+# Yum Yum Donut
-## YumYumDonut : Commodore 64 Game for the BASIC 10Liner Contest
+## Yum Yum Donut : Commodore 64 Game for the BASIC 10Liner Contest
 **©2023 Adam Whitney**

 ### Intro

-YumYumDonut is the first video game I have ever created.
+Yum Yum Donut is my first video game creation!
 I made it as an entry into the [BASIC 10Liner Contest](https://www.homeputerium.de/).
 It was inspired (and named) by my daughter, who loves pandas and believes that they should be able to enjoy delicious donuts too.

 ### Loading the Game